mtiller/ModelicaBook/text/source/components/packages/lookup.rst

 looking for the **first** name in the qualified name, *e.g.,* ``Modelica``.
 It searches for a matching definition in the following order:

   #.
-Look for a matching among builtin types
+Look for a matching name among builtin types
   #.
 Look in the current definition for a nested definition with a
      matching name (include inherited definitions)
   #.
 Look in the current definition for an imported definition with a